asanchezmanas/sampelit/content/marketing/email_seq.md

 ```
 Hi,

 A spot opened up.
-You can now access Samplit.
+You can now access Sampelit.

 What you get:
 - Full access to the testing platform